Today’s the day, and we’re covering it live!

 1:57 PM: The pants are down again.
 Jobs farts saxophone riff from “Careless Whisper.”
 Much of crowd holding up lighters, or using iPhones as lighters.

 1:59 PM: Pants back up.
-"Now, the moment I've been waiting for since I founded this company in"—here crowd chants along in unison—"a Cupertino garage."
+“Now, the moment I’ve been waiting for since I founded this company in” — here crowd chants along in unison — “a Los Altos garage.”

 2:00 PM: Lights go down.
 All we can see is Jobs’ barely illuminated head.